 The Royal Family unifies the British masses and others across the world.

-As an a-political figurehead, The Queen, and by extension, the Royal Family, unite Great Britain around principles that transcend day-to-day politics, highlighting shared history and values, and contributing to societal cohesion.
+As an a-political figurehead (even in the heated times of Brexit), The Queen, and by extension, the Royal Family, unite Great Britain around principles that transcend day-to-day politics, highlighting shared history and values, and contributing to societal cohesion.
 This unifying effect stretches long beyond the UK’s borders to the 2.2 billion subjects of the Commonwealth of Nations, a voluntary union of 54 nations dedicated to shared values like democracy and human rights.
 Headed by Queen Elizabeth II, the Commonwealth unites countries in history and trade, and provides a friendly platform to hold member states to high civic standards.